 Step number three of my process for taking notes is to create a “review page” for each book.
 I use the title of the book as the name of the file.
 I call it a review page because I actually try to write a review for each book that I read.
 I am not talking about short reviews that you see on book sites like BoocShare or Amazon, but an in-depth review.
 Writing a review is a way for me to check what I understood and retained from a book.
 I usually don’t publish the reviews that I write, but I make sure I create one as I am reading or as soon as I finish reading a book.

-Each book “review page” includes all the things that I think are interesting, important or useful in any way.
-As I am fan of quotes, I add all the quotes from the book to this file.
+Each book “review page” includes all the things that I think are interesting, important, or useful in any way.
+As I am a fan of quotes, I add all the quotes from the book to this file.
 Of course, I also have other files with quotes grouped by type, e.g. motivational, quotes about reading books

 , etc., but that’s a topic for another blog post.
 Although I could copy and paste most of this information from the book into my pages of notes, I always type it.
 As someone wrote on Quora some time ago, if you: